romanschejbal/reactgirls/docs/lesson1.md

 ![react version](resources/react-page.png)

-Basically instead of one loooong page we'll have menu with icons at the top and a dynamic site that can update its content based on the state of the menu.
+Basically instead of one long page, we'll have a menu with icons at the top and a dynamic site that can update its content based on the state of the menu.

 ---